Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Double Sparse Factorization

 {\bf Warm starting the inner iterations.} To improve the convergence of ADMM iteration, we can warm-start it using the result from the previous step.
 To do that, we use not only the resulting sparse matrix but also all the dual variables $U$ from the ADMM algorithm.
 This allows us to decrease the number of inner iterations and speed up our algorithm.

 {\bf Annealing.} We found that our algorithm is often quickly stuck in some local optima.
 To prevent that, we propose a simple annealing scheme.
-The first step of ADMM for finding B is $\widehat{W}_b = (A^TA + \rho I)^{-1} (A^TW + \rho(B^{(k-1)}-U_b^{(k-1)}))$.
+The first step of ADMM for finding B is $\widehat{W}_b^{(1)} = (A^TA + \rho I)^{-1} (A^TW + \rho(B^{(0)}-U_b^{(0)}))$.
 Instead of using $\rho$ in the first iteration, we use smaller $\rho_0$ (we use default $\rho = 1$ in the remaining steps of ADMM).
 This gives lower weight to the previous solution and allows us to escape from local minima at the first steps of the optimization.
 We gradually increase $\rho_0$ from 0 to 1 throughout the optimization; we found that a simple cubic schedule works best.
 We also found that using more outer iterations ($n$) and fewer inner iterations ($m$) leads to better results.

-{\bf Initialization.} To run our algorithm, we must assign an appropriate value to matrices $A$ and $B$.
-We tested several choices, including random initialization and singular value decomposition, but we settled on initializing $A$ as an identity matrix and $B$ with magnitude pruning of the original input matrix.
+{\bf Initialization.} To run our algorithm, we must assign an appropriate starting values to matrices $A$ and $B$.
+We tested several choices (ablations are provided in the Appendix \ref{subsec:abla}), including random initialization and singular value decomposition, but we settled on initializing $A$ as an identity matrix and $B$ with magnitude pruning of the original input matrix.

-\subsection{Application of sparse factorization to layer-wise pruning}
+\subsection{Application of Sparse Factorization to Layer-wise Pruning}

 Next, we look into {\bf layer-wise pruning problem}.
 In our case of the sparse factorization, we are given calibration input $X$, original weight matrix $W$ and are looking for sparse $A,B$ such that the reconstruction error $|| XW - XAB ||_2^2$ is minimized.